varnish/Varnish-Book/varnish_book.rst

 .. csv-table:: Different Locations of the Varnish Configuration File
    :name: Different Locations of the Varnish Configuration File
-   :stub-columns: 2
    :delim: ;
    :widths: 24, 27, 26, 33
    :header-rows: 2
    :file: tables/varnish_configuration_files.csv

 \* ``/etc/systemd/system/varnish.service`` does not exist by default.
 Copy it from ``/lib/systemd/system/varnish.service`` and edit it.

+.. container:: handout

+   ..
+Note for the editor: Table varnish_apache should be above 'handout', but having two tables throws an error when compiling.

    .. csv-table:: Varnish and Apache configuration
       :name: varnish_apache
       :delim: ;
       :widths: 20, 30, 50
       :header-rows: 1
       :file: tables/varnish_apache.csv

    \* These files are for a SysV Ubuntu/Debian configuration.

-.. container:: handout

    The configuration file is used to give parameters and command line arguments to the Varnish daemon.
    This file also specifies the location of the VCL file.